groundhog-21/westmarch-house/docs/memory.md

 ------------------------------------------------------------------------

-## 5.4 Candidate Scoring (Updated)
+## 5.4 Candidate Scoring

-A single scoring rule is used:
+A single, transparent scoring rule is used:

 score = number of user query tokens appearing in entry.content.lower()

+This mechanism is intentionally simple:

+- it uses **literal token overlap**, not embeddings
+- it ensures full transparency in logs
+- it keeps recall predictable, debuggable, and deterministic

-Notes with score 0 are discarded.
+Entries with a score of **0** are discarded before further filtering.

 ------------------------------------------------------------------------